Written by Marcus Dawson - 30 Oct 2003

 Location notes

 Situated a few miles to the south west of Whitby the Pickering to Grosmont line covers about 18 miles through some spectacular scenery of the North Yorkshire Moors national park.
-"The line is owned by the North York Moors Historical Railway Trust who have run the line as a living museum since 1974" There are many different types of locomotive hauled passenger working both steam and diesel.
+'The line is owned by the North York Moors Historical Railway Trust who have run the line as a living museum since 1974' There are many different types of locomotive hauled passenger working both steam and diesel.
 With the occasional photographic freight charter or permanent way train.
-For more details see the North Yorkshire Moors Railway website.

 Railway type and traffic